 There can only be one piece of Yankee history leading off this day’s column, and it is heart-rending.
 It was on August 2, 1979, that the beloved father, husband, and Yankee captain and catcher Thurman Munson perished in a crash of the plane he was piloting.
 The Yankees would host a huge crowd in the Stadium on the day after the tragic event.
 In recent years, it was an inspiring moment when a host of Thurman’s teammates gathered with his widow on the Yankee Stadium field at the 2004 Old Timers Game.
 The whole tragic event is doubly poignant now with the recent death of Thurman’s great friend, Bobby Murcer.

-Twenty-nine years later, on August 2, 2008, the Bombers welcomed 70 Old Timers for the annual Old Timers Game in the Bronx.
+On August 2, 2008, the Bombers welcomed 70 Old Timers for the annual Old Timers Game in the Bronx.
 The Bombers “clipped” the Clippers 5-1 in a one-inning game as (2009 Hall of Famer) Rickey Henderson led Wade Boggs, Dave Winfield, Paul O’Neill, Tino Martinez, Luis Sojo, and Chris Chambliss in a parade of singles that did all the damage.
 In the game that followed, Mike Mussina bested Jered Weaver of the Angels 8-2 on home runs by Wilson Betemit, Bobby Abreu, and Alex Rodriguez.
 Beloved retired second baseman Bobby Richardson advanced the games-counter in the old Stadium down from 21 to 20 in the fifth inning.

 The bizarre 2010 season of A.J.
 Burnett had one of its signature days in an 8-6 loss to Toronto on August 2.
 Riding a 2-1 lead on a Nick Swisher, batting second, home run in the first, Burnett had allowed two hits and pounded three strike outs through four innings.
 But the fifth inning went double, home run, walk, double, fielder’s choice, double, double, strike out, wild pitch, double before Sergio Mitre allowed the double that crowned the seven-run frame.
 In a move that seems incongruous in 2011, Swisher finished the game in center once Marcus Thames pinch-hit for Curtis Granderson against a lefty in the sixth inning.
 Swisher hit a second home run in the ninth.